click to call

 7. Architectural work by others (unless listed)

 8. Who is moving into the building?
-A public use building requires a lot more work.
-Restaurant, government offices, church, basically, anytime the “Public” is in the building.
+A public-use building requires a lot more work.
+It can be a restaurant, government offices, church, or basically any place where the “public” is present.

 Engineer Questions:

 1. What type of building is it?
-Tilt-up, non-ductile, red brick, wood framed, panelized, panelized with TSG’s, panelized with trusses, metal roof, conventional framed?
+Tilt-up, non-ductile, red brick, wood framed, panelized, panelized with TSGs, panelized with trusses, metal roof, conventionally framed?

 2. Is roof nailing a requirement?
 Will the building be reroofed with a tear-off or overlay?

-3. Accelerations-Ground Motion: Is the building located in an area that has higher than normal accelerations or an AP zone?
-Greater than 0.50g [Alquist-Priolo Earthquake Fault Zone – Means a known fault and may mean the building is built over or near (within 1/4 mile of a fault).
+3. Accelerations-Ground Motion: Is the building located in an area with higher than normal accelerations or an AP zone?
+Greater than 0.50g [Alquist-Priolo Earthquake Fault Zone – This means a known fault and may mean the building is built over or near (within 1/4 mile of a fault).
 AP zones were mapped and continue to be mapped since 1985].

 4. Please list all items that are incorporated into the proposed design